 Find out what a bad credit mortgage entails

-If you have bad credit and are able to get approved for a mortgage, your loan may not have the desirable features.
+If you have bad credit and are able to get approved for a mortgage, your score may affect the terms of your mortgage.
 Lenders look at your credit score as a general indicator of your creditworthiness.
 So, if you have a good credit score, you have probably steered clear of major debt and always paid your bills on time.
 But if your credit score is low, you may have made some late payments and racked up debts that are close to their credit limits.
 A low credit score may tell potential lenders that you will continue your bad habits, and, to offset this risk, lenders who offer a bad credit mortgage may charge you a higher mortgage interest rate and award you a lower credit limit.